Was I a Victim of Police Brutality or Misconduct?

-Police officers are supposed to protect and serve the citizens and the community.
-Unfortunately, law enforcement officers do not always live up to this duty.
-Police misconduct and abuse is a serious problem.
-Victims of excessive force or due process violations deserve justice.
+Police officers are supposed to protect and serve citizens and the community.
+Unfortunately, officers do not always live up to this duty.
+Police violence is a serious problem whenever it occurs, and victims of excessive force or due process violations have legal options to pursue justice.

 If you or your loved one was a victim, there are legal options available.
 You can bring a civil rights lawsuit against the Pennsylvania State Police or a local law enforcement department if your due process rights were violated.
 This raises an important question: What is the standard for police brutality or misconduct?

-The right to due process is one of the foundational constitutional protections that we have as Americans.
-The Fourteenth Amendment states the government cannot “deprive any person of life, liberty, or property” without due process of law.
+The right to due process is a foundational constitutional protection.
+The 14th Amendment to the U.S. Constitution states the government cannot “deprive any person of life, liberty, or property” without due process of law.

 Civil rights cases are complex.
-If you have any specific questions or concerns about your legal rights or your legal remedies, contact an experienced Pennsylvania civil rights lawyer for help.
-A police misconduct attorney will be able to review your police abuse case and explain what you need to do next to get justice.
+If you have any specific questions or concerns about your legal rights and remedies, contact an experienced civil rights lawyer in your jurisdiction for help.
+An attorney will be able to review your abuse case and explain what you need to do next to get justice and police accountability.